taniaortiz0/taniaortiz0/README.md

 ________________________________________________________________________________________________

-# 🔍 Other Research Projects/Papers
+# 🔍 Other Research Projects

 [**Covid-19 and Its Effects on Online Activity**](https://github.com/taniaortiz0/Covid-19-and-Its-Effects-on-Online-Activity)